[CHECKLIST] 10 Safety Tips in the Grow Room

 Regular audits of access control systems ensure that only authorized personnel can enter sensitive cultivation areas.
 This practice will safeguard against theft, contamination, and unauthorized entry.

-Rigorous security measures maintain the integrity of the cultivation process and protect valuable genetic material.
+Rigorous security measures maintain the integrity of the cultivation process while protecting valuable genetic material and preventing diversion.

 Audit access control systems quarterly to ensure only authorized personnel can enter cultivation areas.